metabrainz/musicbrainz-server/HACKING.md

     $ prove -lv t/critic.t

 For JavaScript, we use eslint.
-Our rules and other configuration can be found in [.eslintrc.yaml](.eslintrc.yaml).
+Our rules and other configuration can be found in [eslint.config.mjs](eslint.config.mjs).
 To check a file or directory against all of these rules, run:

     $ ./node_modules/.bin/eslint $file_or_directory